 LISTED AGE RANGE: 4 years and up

 No matter how old you are, you’ve probably played the “Spot the License Plate” game while traveling.

-Up the ante by offering a special prize (like this cool Thinking Putty) to the one who fills their book first with the included stickers for each state.
+Up the ante by offering a special prize (like this cool Thinking Putty) to the one who fills their book first (or hits milestones like first to 10, 25, etc.) with the included stickers for each state.